Breaking Down Daily Carb Intake For Diabetics

 However, in diabetes, this system doesn’t work the way it is supposed to and you end up having either too high and too low blood sugar levels which can cause severe harm.
 In type 2 diabetes, the effectiveness of insulin is reduced and in type 1 diabetes, the insulin levels in the body are very low.

 Whether you have type 1 type 2, it is important to pay close attention to the number of carbohydrates you consume every day.
-To figure out the right number of carbohydrates to eat per day can be confusing, so here’s a quick guide about the different types of carbs and how they affect your diabetes diet plan.
+To figure out the right number of carbohydrates to eat per day can be confusing, so here’s a quick guide about the different types of carbohydrates and how they affect your diabetes diet plan.

 Carbohydrates are clubbed into two main types based on their chemical makeup and what your body does with them – simple and complex.
 Simple carbohydrates have basic molecular makeup which requires minimal processing by the body before it hits your bloodstream.
 Whereas complex carbs have a more intricate molecular structure, so they take longer for your body to convert into sugar.

 Eating carbohydrates affects your blood sugar more than other foods, which is why monitoring your carb intake daily is important.
-When people with diabetes eat foods high in carbs, their blood sugar levels can surge leading to serious health issues.
+When people with diabetes eat foods high in carbs, their blood glucose levels can surge leading to serious health issues.

 How Many Carbs To Have?

-Various studies suggest that following a low-carb diet can help treat and manage diabetes .
+Various studies have shown that following a low-carb diet can help treat and manage diabetes .
 Although our body’s daily calorie requirement depends on several factors such as age, activity levels, and gender, an average person with diabetes is usually prescribed a diet that derives 45% of calories from carbs .
 This means that with a 1,600-2,000 calorie diet, you can consume about 45 to 60 grams of carbs per meal and 15 to 30 grams of carbs for a snack.

 With diabetes, the goal is to keep the blood sugar levels as steady as possible.
 For this, it is important to read food labels that tell us how many calories, carbohydrates, protein, and fat are in each serving.